mattermost/docs/README.md

 2. Install [pipenv](https://docs.pipenv.org/): `pip install pipenv`.
 3. `cd` into the cloned repository.
 4. Install the required packages: `pipenv install`.
-5. Build the doc set using `make html`.
+5. Build the doc set using `make HTML`.
 This generates files in `/build` directory.
 6. Navigate to the `/build` directory to preview the page/s you've edited.

-The build process may generate this error: ``WARNING: toctree contains reference to document u'foo' that doesn't have a title: no link will be generated``.
+The build process may generate this error: ``WARNING: toctree contains a reference to document for' that doesn't have a title: no link will be generated``.
 It can be ignored as it does not negatively impact the documentation.